bhuisgen/neon-webdocs/docs/neon/cli/neon check/index.md

 Use this command to check the configuration file before running the server instance.

 The default configuration file is used.
-To use an alternative configuration, set the environment variable `CONFIG_FILE`.
+To use a different file, set the environment variable `CONFIG_FILE`.